jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_alarm_swappingoutflow.md

 ---
-title: ﻿Swapping out flow Alarm
+title: ﻿Swapping out Flow alarm
 tags: [linux_alarms]
 last_updated: July 29, 2016
 summary: "The Swapping Out Flow represents the number of processes swapped to disk per second.
 A machine that is swapping processes to or from disk is usually under-configured for its workload."